You can enjoy a taste of summer all year round, by making your own rhubarb jam. We’ll show you how!

 Cut lemon and squeeze juice into the rhubarb.

-Add water and lemon rinds, and place in bowl.
+Add water, lemon rinds, and sugar and place in bowl.
 Mix and allow to sit for at least an hour.
 The lemon flavour goes well with rhubarb and helps to set the jam.

 Step 3: Simmer